AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-quick-start-guide.md

 Assuming that you have completed the pre-requisites above and have correctly add all your credentials, let's now navigate to the **[!UICONTROL Workflows]** page.
 Learn more about the integration app workflows in [this page](../../integrating/using/d365-acs-self-service-app-workflows.md).

-In the  **[!UICONTROL Workflows]** page, click the pencil icon associated with the **[!UICONTROL Microsoft Dynamics 365 to Adobe Campaign]** workflow to edit its configuration.
+In the  **[!UICONTROL Workflows]** page, click the pencil icon associated with the **[!UICONTROL Microsoft Dynamics 365 to Campaign]** workflow to edit its configuration.

 ![](assets/d365-to-acs-ui-page-workflows-ingress-edit-pointer.png)

-In the **[!UICONTROL Microsoft Dynamics 365 to Adobe Campaign]** page, you can access the list of the table mappings that you have configured.
+In the **[!UICONTROL Microsoft Dynamics 365 to Campaign]** page, you can access the list of the table mappings that you have configured.
 It will default you to a contact/profile mapping out-of-the-box.
 All other custom entities will need to be configured separately.

 ![](assets/d365-to-acs-ui-page-ingress-top-pointers.png)